Sherman's March to the Sea: Aftermath

 Sherman telegraphed to President Lincoln, "I beg to present you as a Christmas gift the City of Savannah, with one hundred and fifty heavy guns and plenty of ammunition and about twenty-five thousand bales of cotton."
 On December 26, the president replied in a letter:

 The March attracted a huge number of refugees, to whom Sherman assigned land with his Special Field Orders No. 15.
 These orders have been depicted in popular culture as the origin of the "40 acres and a mule" promise.

+The Army's stay in Savannah was generally without incident.
+The Army was on its best behavior, in part because anyone caught doing "unsoldier-like deeds" was to be summarily executed.
+As the Army recuperated, Sherman quickly tackled a variety of local problems.
+He organized relief for the flood of refugees that had inundated the city.
+Sherman further arranged for 50,000 bushels of captured rice to be sold in the North to raise money to feed Savannah.
+While the local high society turned its nose up at the Union Army, refusing to be seen at social events with Union officers present, Sherman was ironically focused on protecting them.
+Sherman received numerous letters from the same Confederate officers he was fighting against, requesting that Sherman ensure the protection of their families.
+Sherman dutifully complied with the letters of protection he received, from both North and South, regardless of social standing.

-From Savannah, after a month-long delay for rest, Sherman marched north in the spring through the Carolinas, intending to complete his turning movement and combine his armies with Grant's against Robert E. Lee.
+From Savannah, after a month-long delay for rest, Sherman marched north in the spring in the Carolinas campaign, intending to complete his turning movement and combine his armies with Grant's against Robert E. Lee.
 Sherman's next major action was the capture of Columbia, the strategically important capital of South Carolina.
 After a successful two-month campaign, Sherman accepted the surrender of General Joseph E. Johnston and his forces in North Carolina on April 26, 1865.

 Sherman's scorched earth policies have always been highly controversial, and Sherman's memory has long been reviled by many Southerners.
 Slaves' opinions varied concerning the actions of Sherman and his army.
 Some who welcomed him as a liberator chose to follow his armies.
 Jacqueline Campbell has written, on the other hand, that some slaves looked upon the Union army's ransacking and invasive actions with disdain.
 They often felt betrayed, as they "suffered along with their owners, complicating their decision of whether to flee with or from Union troops", although that is now seen as a post synopsis of Confederate nationalism.
 A Confederate officer estimated that 10,000 liberated slaves followed Sherman's army, and hundreds died of "hunger, disease, or exposure" along the way.